vornsami/BikeApp/README.md

 ### How to use

 Data files are placed in a csv directory located in the same directory as the backend is running in.
-If you are running the app through source code or through a docker-container, place the directory in the /backend directory.
+If you are running the app through source code, place the directory in the /backend directory.

-If the backend is run using a .jar-file, place the directory in the same directory as the .jar-file.
-Please note that if you are running the backend using a jar-file, the application will run using the configurations at the time the file was built.
+If the backend is run using a .jar-file, place the directory in the directory you are running the command from.
+The jar-file can be built from the source code using maven with the command "mvn package".
+Jar-files can be run using the command 'java -jar jarfilename.jar'

-If you need to change configurations, you will need to build a new jar-file.
-The jar-file can be built using maven with the command "mvn package".
+The name of the csv-directory should be "csv".

-The name of the directory should be "csv".
+The backend's configuration file "server.conf" should be placed in the /backend directory when the app is running through source code, or in the same directory as the run command is called from.

 The application frontend should be run using npm.
 Before running the application, install all dependancies using 'npm install'.
 Use command 'npm start' for the developement version.
-The application can be built using 'npm run build' for the production version.
-After the application has been built, it can be started using the command 'serve -s build'.
+The application can be built using 'npm run build' for the production build.
+After the production build has been built, it can be started using the command 'serve -s build'.

 The backend requires a mongodb database to exist for the application to use.
-A fast way to get the database running is by using docker-compose, any other way works as well.
+A fast way to get the database running is by using docker-compose, but any other way works as well.
 Remember to configure the backend to use your database.

 ### How to configure the app